djhunt-ibm/agentic-ai-client-bootcamp/usecases/O2C-Automation-lab/README.md

 ## 🎯 Objective

-This project aims to revolutionize the Order-to-Cash (O2C) process, one of the most critical pillars of business operations, by leveraging AI-powered agentic automation to eliminate manual inefficiencies, reduce errors, and accelerate cash realization.
+This solution aims to revolutionize the Order-to-Cash (O2C) process, one of the most critical pillars of business operations, by leveraging AI-powered agentic automation to eliminate manual inefficiencies, reduce errors, and accelerate cash realization.
 The goal is to design and deploy a multi-agent intelligent system that supports end-to-end automation of the O2C workflow, empowering business teams to deliver faster, more accurate, and customer-centric outcomes.

 The AI-powered agentic solution will assist in executing the following key tasks: